SanketTD/Online-Book-Store-By-using-PHP-and-MySQL/README.md

-Here we are using the XAAMP software tool to implement our PHP and MySQL project
+Here we are using the XAMPp software tool to implement our PHP and MySQL project

 Installation: